Financial Resolutions For The New Year

 Invest these funds in liquid investments with easy access.
 With the low-interest-rate environment, you won’t be earning much income from current yields, but liquidity–the ability to quickly have cash without much loss of value– matters.
 Think of this as savings, so you don’t have to borrow on your credit card that will make it hard to pay off high-cost debt.

-Your fund should be a big enough cushion to pay your monthly bills and costs such as food, rent or mortgage, utility, health care, car, property taxes, and pet care.
+Your emergency fund should be a big enough cushion to pay your monthly bills and costs such as food, rent or mortgage, utility, health care, car, property taxes, and pet care.
 Ample savings will allow you to sleep better at night.
-You can read more about the emergency fund and how to invest it here.

-3. Have A Budget To Keep You On Plan
+3. Have A Budget To Stay On Plan

 To be financially disciplined, you need to understand your monthly budget.
 Our combined income sources, less total expenses (fixed and variable expenses) equals our bottom line.
 Many people had significant challenges if they lost a job, had emergency medical costs, or both.
 When your income, fortunately, exceeds your expenses, you have money to save.
 This money can be added to your emergency fund, pay down debt, or invest in the future.

 On the other hand, if your costs exceed your income, you will need to earn more income, borrow to pay expenses, reduce spending, or a combination of these.
 Bring down whatever costs you can.
 Borrowing on your credit cards will put you in a terrible financial bind.
-The interest costs of credit card debt, averaging 16%, are destructive.
+The interest costs of credit card debt have been higher in 2024 averaging in the high teens, and are destructive.

-Plan to review the budget monthly.
+Plan to review your spending budget monthly.
 Some people use spreadsheets; others use apps.
 Whatever way works for you to plug in your monthly pretax income less fixed costs, mostly your living costs such as rent, utilities, monthly car payments, insurance, typical food/grocery, and other debt.

 Your variable costs are often discretionary and include dining out, entertainment, travel, and potential costs.
 Another way to budget is to track your monthly expenses by reviewing your bills regularly.
 You may be motivated to save once you see how much you spend on things you didn’t need.